-- Snackable content is easy to consume content for social media that you post in between the release of your podcast episodes.
+Snackable content is easy to consume content for social networks that you post in between the release of your podcast episodes.
 Some examples are: memes, gifs, or short videos.

 Easily optimize your podcast for search engines by creating a blog or a website, or with an Ausha SEO-optimized web page.

 - Having a website will let your audience learn more about your show.

 - It’s great for your SEO, so that when people Google the topic of your podcast, if you have an SEO-optimized website, you could be among the top search results. 👍

 Send a newsletter to your subscribers’ email addresses, which you can set up on Ausha.